Latipay/latipay.github.io/src/v2/merchant-hosted-online.md

 ### STEP 2 - Latipay Payment Interface

-Loading the URI in PC browser, mobile browser or Alipay/ WeChat's embedded browser.
+For Alipay, load the api in PC browser, mobile browser or Alipay's embedded browser.
+For Wechat, send the GET request for retrieving QR code.

 ```
 {host_url}/{nonce}
 ```